-As noted in Form 1040-NR Helpful Hints, earlier, you may need to use Schedule 3 (Form 1040) if you can claim a nonrefundable credit (other than the nonrefundable child tax credit see Line 1 below, which has five exceptions.
-Also, only use the guidance for the filing status you checked at the top of page 1 of Form 1040-NR.
-No other guidance under Instructions for Schedule 3 in the Instructions for Form 1040 will apply to you.
+As noted in Form 1040-NR Helpful Hints, earlier, you may need to use Schedule 3 (Form 1040) if you have nonrefundable credits, other than the child tax credit or the credit for other dependents, or other payments and refundable credits.

-When completing a line of Schedule 3 (Form 1040), look to the instructions below for that line, which may direct you to the Schedule 3 instructions found in the Instructions for Form 1040 for guidance.
+When completing a line of Schedule 3 (Form 1040), look to the instructions below for that line, which may direct you to the Schedule 3 instructions found in the Instructions for Form 1040 for quidance.
 Also see General Instructions under Instructions for Schedule 3 in the Instructions for Form 1040 for an overview.